Trevor Wall

 Trevor Wall is a Canadian animator, storyboard artist, and television & film director.
 He is best known for directing Puppy Dog Pals, Norm of the North, Sabrina: Secrets of a Teenage Witch, and Zevo-3.

 Early life and education

-He started his career as an storyboard artist, and then in late 1990s he was hired by Warner Bros.
+He started his career as a storyboard artist, and then in the late 1990s he was hired by Warner Bros.
 Animation.

 Career

 In 2006, Wall was a storyboard director on the farewell season of Jakers!
 The Adventures of Piggley Winks.

 In 2010, Wall directed a few episodes of animated television series Hero: 108 and Zevo-3.

 In 2013-14, Wall directed another animated television series titled Sabrina: Secrets of a Teenage Witch, with Ashley Tisdale voicing the lead character.

 In 2016, Wall made his feature film directing debut with the animated adventure Norm of the North, voicing Rob Schneider and Heather Graham.
 Lionsgate released the film on January 15, 2016.